apperia-de/slogscope/README.md

 )

 func main() {
-	// Create a custom Config which will be used instead of the default one provided by ConfigFile. cfg := slogscope.Config{
+	// Create a custom Config which will be used instead of the default one provided by slogscope.HandlerOptions.ConfigFile. cfg := slogscope.Config{
 		LogLevel: "INFO",
 		Packages: []slogscope.Package{